leenathomas01/hyperloop-fxso/README.md

 ---

 *Explored by Zee.
-Developed in dialogue with Thea (ChatGPT), Gemini, Grok 4.3 Beta and Claude (Anthropic).
+Developed in dialogue with Thea (ChatGPT),Claude (Anthropic), Gemini 3.1, Grok 4.3 Beta, Muse Spark (Meta Ai).
 May 2026.*